 This Sweet Chili Alaska Salmon Bowl Recipe with Brown Rice has been sponsored by Influence Central.
 All opinions are my own.

 Having grown up in New England, I learned to love seafood at a very early age.
 There are very few seafood dishes that I don’t absolutely love.
 Which is a great thing because seafood is incredibly good for you!
 If you need healthy seafood recipes, this sweet chili Alaska Salmon bowl recipe is the perfect addition to your meal plan!
+If you are looking for more salmon recipes, try my pistachio crusted salmon with apricot glaze.

 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.